Understanding How Fluency Works Leads to Language Learning Success

 This point needs emphasizing: vocabulary and fluency are not the same.
 Many people mistake this.
 Free apps like Duolingo and typical classroom settings feel like they are successful because they train people to recognize words and develop vocabulary.
 However, when these people travel to foreign countries to speak with locals, they find they have an immense vocabulary, but can’t put the words together to communicate.

 The key to fluency is understanding high-frequency words and phrases.
 When people generally talk, it’s mostly about benign topics, how was work, how was the weather, how are you feeling.
 These words and phrases pop up over and over again.
 Knowing these common words and phrases is your first step towards achieving fluency.
-A great way to help with this is if you’re studying German for instance, to pick up a German language book and look for common phrases.

 Once you have a firm grasp of those, you can intermix them to expand your ability to communicate.
 And even though you’re not near-native, your audience will be able to understand you.